-Based on the user needs assessment we have designed and implemented a computing infrastructure to serve high-priority activities related to big geodata, including exploratory research, prototyping, and self-learning.
-Feel free to use it also for other geospatial computing needs!
+Based on the user needs assessment we have designed and implemented a computing infrastructure to serve high-priority activities, such as exploratory research, prototyping, and self-learning.
+It is tailored for big data analysis, but feel free to use it for other geospatial computing needs!

 Built on a cluster of computing units, the platform scales automatically and balances workload among the units.Powered by Docker Swarm

-Your assets are protected against hardware failures through replicated storage with minimum two copies.Powered by GlusterFS and ZFS
+Your assets are protected against hardware failures through replicated storage with minimum two physical copies.Powered by ZFS

 Each computing unit has 8-core ARM v8.2a 64-bit CPU, 512-core Volta GPU with Tensor Cores, and 32GB 256-bit LPDDR4 RAM.Powered by Jetson AGX Xavier